makersacademy/airport_challenge/README.md

 *2. planes that are already flying cannot takes off and/or be in an airport*

-hmm. in order to be sure a plane is flying I guess we have to land it and then let it take off.
+Hmm. in order to be sure a plane is flying I guess we have to land it and then let it take off.
 I have already built tests to cover this.

 *3. planes that are landed cannot land again and must be in an airport, etc.*

-ok this is new. we need to raise an error for calling let_plane_land twice on the same plane
+Ok this is new. we need to raise an error for calling let_plane_land twice on the same plane

 All seems to work... splendid.